Kiranjith83/SA/SA.md

 - Workflows can last upto 1 year.
 - SWF is task oriented API where the SQS is message oriented API.
 - SWF keepos track of all the tasks and events in application.
+- One time only completion is a key feature of SWF.
+At one time this was a key distinction from Standard SQS queues, however with SQS FIFO queues, this is no longer a distinguishing feature

 ## Simple Queue Service